 Level 3 assets are valued using single bid-side broker quotes or by good faith methods of the Investment Manager.
 For single broker quotes the Investment Manager uses unobservable inputs to assess the reasonableness of the broker quote.
 For good faith valuations, the Investment Manager directly uses unobservable inputs to produce valuations.
-The significant unobservable inputs used in Level 3 assets as at 31 December 2023 and 31 December 2022 are outlined in the tables above.
+The significant unobservable inputs used in Level 3 assets as at 31 December 2024 and 31 December 2023 are outlined in the tables above.

 These inputs vary by asset class.
-For example, real estate asset valuations may utilise discounted cash flow models using an average value per square foot and appropriate discount rate.
+For example, real estate asset valuations may utilise discounted cash flow models using an appropriate discount rate.
 Other assets may be valued based on analysis of the liquidation of the underlying assets.
-In general, increases/(decreases) to per unit valuation inputs such as value per square foot, will result in increases/(decreases) to investment value.
+In general, increases/(decreases) to per unit valuation inputs will result in increases/(decreases) to investment value.